 St. Francis Center helps men and women transition out of homelessness and into permanent housing.
-Cornerstone Residences at St. Francis Center, opened in 2010, is a 50 unit housing facility for men and women transitioning out of homelessness and poverty, and Senior Housing for 20 individuals.
+Cornerstone Residences at St. Francis Center, opened in 2010, is a 50 unit housing facility for men and women transitioning out of homelessness and poverty.
+Our Senior Housing program provides case management for 20 individuals.
 The newly opened Saint Francis Apartments at Cathedral Square provides 49 units of permanent supportive housing at Washington St. and Colfax Ave.
 The newly opened Warren Residences located at Gilpin and 14th Ave. offer one bedroom spaces and congregate living for 50 residents in community.

 Beyond helping people physically move into housing, we continue to provide case management and support to ensure that they will be successful.
 Case managers connect residents with resources such as healthcare, mental healthcare, and substance abuse treatment.